Check your tickets: Numbers drawn for $830M Mega Millions jackpot

 KANSAS CITY, Mo.
-(WDAF) – Time to check your tickets to see if you’re America’s next multi-millionaire.
-The numbers have been drawn for the $830 million Mega Millions jackpot, the nation’s third-largest top prize on record.
+(WDAF) – The numbers have been drawn for the $830 million Mega Millions jackpot, the nation’s third-largest top prize on record.

 A new set of winning numbers was drawn Tuesday at 11 p.m.
 ET.
 The winning numbers are 7-29-60-63-66 and a Mega number of 15.